GuillaumeMorini/cheese-quizz-gke/README.md

 ![code-question-run](./assets/code-question-run.png)

 Finally, you can launch the `quizz-client` module using a new terminal window this time.
-Navigate to correct module and issue the `mvn quarlus:dev` command as shown below.
+Navigate to correct module and issue the `mvn quarkus:dev` command as shown below.

 ![code-client-run](./assets/code-client-run.png)